top of page

 If you’re an incorporated business owner in Canada, one of the most important financial questions is: “Should I pay myself a salary or a dividend?”

 The wrong mix can cost you thousands.
 The right one can optimize tax, support your retirement goals, and keep your corporation financially healthy.
+Let’s break down the differences and explore real-life scenarios that show how Canadian business owners approach this decision.

 Key Factors to Consider